linpack_bench_backslash, a MATLAB code which carries out the LINPACK Benchmark, using MATLAB's "backslash" operator for greater efficiency.

 linpack_bench_backslash n ldato specify the matrix size and the leading dimension (default lda = n+1);

-LINPACK_BENCH, a MATLAB program which measures the time taken by LINPACK to solve a particular linear system.
+linpack_bench, a MATLAB code which measures the time taken by LINPACK to solve a particular linear system.

-MEMORY_TEST, a MATLAB program which declares and uses a sequence of larger and larger vectors, to see how big a vector can be used on a given machine and compiler.
+memory_test, a MATLAB code which declares and uses a sequence of larger and larger vectors, to see how big a vector can be used on a given machine and compiler.

-TIMER, a MATLAB library which demonstrates how to measure CPU time or elapsed time.
+timer_test, a MATLAB code which demonstrates how to measure CPU time or elapsed time.